XPRESSyourself/xpressyourself_manuscript/README.md

 # To Do for BioRXiv
 - Make own read distribution sub-module
+- UMI module
+- Find batch control best package
+- Export single summary images too
+- For longest transcript, measure in exon space
 - Fix deduplication and use deduplicated file for counting, meta-analysis, periodicity
 - For meta position penalty, only count if in exon space
 - Test cases for pipeline